fishberg/bwsi-dashboard/index.md

 Note: BWSI is managed with just a few people, *PLEASE* make every effort to read or *search for your keyword/question* on this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu

 # COVID-19, BWSI and MIT Policy Update [here](https://beaverworks.ll.mit.edu/CMS/bw/COVID19)
-# We are evaluating which courses we can offer as a virtual course, as we will not be having an in-person program this summer.
-The Enrollment application is being updated along with ALL due dates.
-We hope that have that available this week (4/6).
-All online courses will continue to be available for access throughout the summer.
+# We have just released the enrollment application for the 7 courses that we will be offering through synchronous lectures and team based labs that will be run as virtual meetings and presenations from July 6-July 31.
+The deadline for applications is April 30, and students will be notified on May 15.

 |   Virtual Courses  | 2020  |
 | :-: | :-: |